AP® Exam Policies & Accommodations

 AP Exam Accommodations

 To ensure a fair testing opportunity for everyone, the College Board provides unique provisions for students with disabilities on exam day.
-These provisions, commonly called “AP Accommodations” are a part of the AP exam policies.
+These provisions, commonly called “AP Accommodations,” are part of AP exam policies.
 These accommodations are designed to ensure every AP student gets the same chance to demonstrate their knowledge on exam day.
 If you have a documented disability that affects your ability to take the AP exam, you may be eligible for special accommodations.
 There is a wide range of accommodations available and these include:

-• Braille exam format
+- Braille exam format

-• Assistive technology–compatible (ATC) exam format
+- Assistive technology–compatible (ATC) exam format

-• Large-print exam format
+- Large-print exam format

-• Extended time for the examination
+- Extended time for the examination

-• Extra breaks during the examination
+- Extra breaks during the examination

-• Large-block answer sheets
+- Large-block answer sheets

-• Permission to use a computer for typing essays
+- Permission to use a computer for typing essays

-• Permission to use a magnification device (electronic or non-electronic)
+- Permission to use a magnification device (electronic or non-electronic)

-• A human reader to dictate questions
+- A human reader to dictate questions

-• A writer/scribe to record responses
+- A writer/scribe to record responses

-• A written copy of oral instructions
+- A written copy of oral instructions

 Can you get extra time on the AP exam?

 The College Board approves extra time for students with specific disabilities.
-These disabilities can be in all or any of these competencies: reading, mathematical calculation, written expression, listening and speaking.
+These disabilities can be in all or any of these competencies: reading, mathematical calculation, written expression, listening, and speaking.
 Extra time is allowed only for sections impacted by these disabilities.
 If you have opted to take the AP exam with an accommodation for extended time, you will usually get either 50% or 100% more time than the standard testing duration for that exam.

 Assessing the need for AP exam accommodations